 This trek is led by expert local guides with deep experience in Alaska's backcountry.
 Most gear is provided.
 We'll sleep in 1- or 2-person tents and help set up camp each day.
 We’ll carry backpacks (30-40lbs) with our individual gear and a portion of the group gear.
 Our guides prepare all meals.

 “To the lover of wilderness, Alaska is one of the most wonderful countries in the world.” — John Muir

 True wilderness.
 Epic exploration.
 Deep backcountry.
 Cultural immersion.
 We’ve scoured the earth for hidden gems and invite you to join us on one of these exclusive trips.
 Let’s explore the trails less traveled, together.

 The adventure begins!
-We meet in Anchorage, check our gear, then head out on a gorgeous plane ride down the wild coast of the peninsula.
-After a stop for lunch on Lake Clark’s shores, we fly again, this time over moraine, snaking freshwater rivers, sprawling snow-capped mountains and glacial lakes into the remote north corner of the remote Katmai National Park to begin our exploits in the serious Alaskan wild — over 4 million acres of spruce forests, rushing rivers and wild mountains.
+We meet in Anchorage, check our gear, then head out on a gorgeous bush-plane ride down the wild coast of the peninsula.
+After a stop for lunch on Lake Clark’s shores, we fly again, this time in a float plane over snaking freshwater rivers and sprawling snow-capped mountains into the remote northern corner of Katmai, to begin our exploits in the serious Alaskan wild.

 Day 1: 3 miles, 2 hours hiking, 1,000′ elevation gain